DayDayDreamers/KEYBOARDS/Pods/Alamofire/README.md

   $ git submodule add https://github.com/Alamofire/Alamofire.git
   ```

-- Open the new `Alamofire` folder, and dra
+- Open the new `Alamofire` folder, and drag the `Alamofire.xcodeproj` into the Project Navigator of your application's Xcode project.

+    > It should appear nested underneath your application's blue project icon.
+Whether it is above or below all the other Xcode groups does not matter.

+- Select the `Alamofire.xcodeproj` in the Project Navigator and verify the deployment target matches that of your application target.
+- Next, select your application project in the Pr